 You will receive an email notification.
 We are not sending mail notifications.
 Please update your account online with a current email address, as this is the preferred method of hold notification at this time.

 To support social distancing efforts, we are offering curbside pickup only and are operating with very limited staff.
 Staff will fill your holds placed online as quickly as possible; however, some materials requested may not be available, and wait times may be longer than usual.
 Thank you for your patience.

-Can I schedule simultaneous pick-ups for multiple accounts that all live in the same household?
+Can I use curbside pick-up for multiple accounts that all live in the same household?

 Do I need a library card?

 Yes, patrons must hold a valid library card to use curbside pickup.
-A total of 10 items may be checked out during curbside pickup.
 Temporary e-access cards can be used to check out up to 5 items.
-Apply for an e-access card here.
+Apply for an e-access card here

 What if I have mobility issues and cannot leave my vehicle?